Beijzum/beijzum.github.io/docs/Writing Your First Game.md

 13. Go back to the terminal from :file_folder: [Setting Up Your Project](./Setting%20Up%20Your%20Project.md).

-14. Run the program in the `rock_paper_scissor` directory by _typing_ in one of the following two commands:
+14. Run the program in the `rock_paper_scissor` directory by _typing_ in one of the following two commands in the terminal:

     ```
     python rock_paper_scissor.py